metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `log_response_payload` (Boolean) Log the response payload within the Fluent Bit log.
 - `logs_uri` (String) Specify an optional HTTP URI for the target web server listening for logs, e.g: /v1/logs
 - `metrics_uri` (String) Specify an optional HTTP URI for the target web server listening for metrics, e.g: /v1/metrics
+- `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--opentelemetry--networking))
 - `port` (Number) TCP port of the target OpenSearch instance, default '80'
 - `proxy` (String) Specify an HTTP Proxy.
 The expected format of this value is http://HOST:PORT.
-Note that HTTPS is not currently supported.
-It is recommended not to set this and to configure the HTTP proxy environment variables instead as they support both HTTP and HTTPS.
+Note that HTTPS is not currently supported.It is recommended not to set this and to configure the HTTP proxy environment variables instead as they support both HTTP and HTTPS.
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--opentelemetry--tls))
 - `traces_uri` (String) Specify an optional HTTP URI for the target web server listening for traces, e.g: /v1/traces